The Perfect Everest Base Camp Packing List [2022]

 Sunglasses

-You’ll need to include a pair of good quality UV protective sunglasses to your packing list for Everest Base Camp.
+You’ll need to include a pair of good quality UV protective sunglasses on your packing list for Everest Base Camp.
 Snow goggles are not necessary!

 You may want to pack in a cheap second pair just in case you break your first ones.